BBC to show Champions League highlights from 2024

 Highlights will be shown from 22:00 on the Wednesday of match weeks on BBC TV, BBC iPlayer and the BBC Sport website and app, with clips for online and social media also available.

-The three-year deal includes the final, with those highlights to be confirmed.
+The three-year deal includes the final, with highlights rights to be confirmed.

 It complements the existing BBC Radio 5 live commentary rights for European football's premier club competition.